-(3) An advanced butterfat price per pound rounded to the nearest one-hundredth cent, shall be calculated by computing a weighted average of the 2 most recent U.S. average AMS AA Butter survey prices announced before the 24th day of the month, subtracting 22.51 cents effective January 1, 2025,

-24.28 cents effective January 1, 2026, 26.07 cents effective January 1, 2027, and 27.85 cents effective each year as set forth in 7 C.F.R. § 1000.50(1), (m), (o), and (q) shall not become effective if prior to January 1 of that year the United States Department of Agriculture has been provided authority and additional funding to conduct audited dairy product cost studies of all manufacturers of products used to set Class III and Class IV prices, has promulgated regulations implementing that authority, and adopted make allowances pursuant thereto.
+- (3) An advanced butterfat price per pound rounded to the nearest one-hundredth cent, shall be calculated by computing a weighted average of the 2 most recent U.S. average NASS AMS AA Butter survey prices announced before the 24th day of the month, subtracting 17.15 cents 22.51 cents effective January 1, 2025, 24.28 cents effective January 1, 2026, 26.07 cents effective January 1, 2027, and 27.85 cents effective January 1, 2028 from this average, and multiplying the result by 1.211. - (r) The increase in the amounts subtracted from the AMS survey prices effective January 1 of each year as set forth in 7 C.F.R. § 1000.50(l), (m), (n), (o), and (q) shall not become effective if prior to January 1 of that year the United States Department of Agriculture has been provided authority and additional funding to conduct audited dairy product cost studies of all manufacturers of products used to set Class III and Class IV prices, has promulgated regulations implementing that authority, and adopted make allowances pursuant thereto.